-This article is intended to clarify the difference between my Urban Defender, a backwashing whole house water filter and cheaper whole house carbon systems that do not backwash.
+This article is intended to clarify the difference between my Urban Defender, a backwashing whole house water filter, and cheaper whole house carbon systems that do not backwash.
 Learn more here.
-Upflow filters cost less but also deliver less.
+Upflow filters cost less and are less effective.
 Backwash filters are more effective at contaminant removal and last longer.
 Finally, at the end of this article I’ll also address some misleading claims made by the manufacturers of upflow filters.

 The backwash function on a whole house water filter cleans and redistributes the carbon media on a consistent basis at a specified flow rate for a specified length of time.
 The backwash also removes media fines to the drain.
 Proper back wash helps to provide consistent flow, increased contaminant removal and longer media life.

 Upflow filters are less effective at contaminant removal

 An upflow filter with no backwash results in inconsistent, typically inadequate flow to keep the media bed clean.
 An Upflow system is designed such that the water flows up through the media, theoretically eliminating the need for backwash while also providing a system that costs less.

 Water Must Touch the Carbon in order to Remove the Contaminants

 But by lifting the media during service there is necessarily less contact between the water and the media resulting in reduced performance.
 In other words, some water comes in contact with carbon particles while some water flows past the carbon without touching it.
 Contact time is critical to contaminant removal.
 This issue can be alleviated by manually backflushing an Upflow system on a periodic basis, but then that is the point of having an automated backwash cycle.